The Josephine Ulrick and Win Schubert Photography Award

 #The Call Out

 Submissions are invited from artists across Australia working in a diverse range of traditional and expanded types of photographic media, from print to digital, large format, and photographic process print are encouraged to submit.
-Artworks created since 1 January 2024 are eligible for this year’s award.
+Artworks created after 8 January 2022 are eligible for this year’s award.

 The winner of the Josephine Ulrick and Win Schubert Photography Award 2024 will be selected by a single judge.
 The selected judge will be announced prior to the opening of entries.